Virta

 Note

-Please note that users with the roles of Driver Manager, Charging Manager, and Technician can access and set up alerts.
+Please note that users with the roles of Administrator, Driver Manager, Charging Manager, and Technician can access and set up alerts.

 2. How to Set up a New Alert